spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 <details>
     <summary>If <code>docker</code> is installed</summary>

-With docker, we can see all of the pods that are running on the node:
+With Docker, we can see all of the pods that are running on the node:

 ```sh
 docker ps